TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 \snippet Graphs/Algorithms/GraphExample_GraphColoring.cpp is properly colored induced edge predicate

-The `isProperlyColoredIf` verifier overload checks a predicate-induced subgraph coloring:
+The predicate-based verifier variant constructs a SubGraph with a vertex predicate:

 \snippet Graphs/Algorithms/GraphExample_GraphColoring.cpp is properly colored if

-The `isProperlyColoredIf` verifier overload combined with an edge predicate:
+The predicate + edge-predicate verifier variant constructs a SubGraph with both filters:

 \snippet Graphs/Algorithms/GraphExample_GraphColoring.cpp is properly colored if edge predicate